judering/judering.github.io/live/index.md

 # PERFORMANCES (by piece):

 ## Swells and Shoots (2016) for Adele and Martin Johnson - viola and cello.
+- Kate Ellis and Lisa Dowdall perform at The Ark, Temple Bar, Sep 22nd 2017 as part of Culture Night.
 - Kate Ellis and Lisa Dowdall perform at The Ark, Temple Bar, June 24th 2017.
-- Performed at the Lutheran Hall, Adelaide road as part of CMC new music salon in November 2016.
+- Performed by Martin and Adele Johnson at the Lutheran Hall, Adelaide road as part of CMC new music salon in November 2016.

 ## Swelt Belly At Dawn (2013) for Concorde.
 Piece for trio – clarinet, violin and cello.
+- Hard Rain Ensemble - perform at International Woman's day at the Crescent Arts Centre, Belfast on Wed 8th March 2018.
-- Concorde - Hong Kong, November 4 at the San Wan Ho Civic Centre, Hong Kong, 7pm pre-concert talk, 8pm concert
+- Concorde - Hong Kong, November 1st,2nd,3rd, and 4th at the San Wan Ho Civic Centre, Hong Kong, 7pm pre-concert talk, 8pm concert
+- Hard Rain Ensemble - Crescent Arts centre, Belfast on the 2nd November, 7.30pm.
 - Crash ensemble perform "Swelt Belly at Dawn" on 17th April: Concert 1: Dublin Castle at 14:40; Concert 2: Civic Theatre, Tallaght at 20:15
 - Sepia ensemble, Poland perform "Swelt Belly at Dawn" at the 46.
 INTERNATIONAL POZNAŃ MUSIC SPRING FESTIVAL 2017.
 4th April / 19:00 / Aula Nova, Plac Stefana Stuligrosza 1
 - Crash ensemble perform "Swelt Belly at Dawn" as part of International Woman's Day, 8th March, at the National Concert Hall, Dublin.